Using the Functionize CLI

 Learn more about the Functionize CLI from Installation to common use cases below.

-The Functionize CLI is available for Windows and macOS/Linux.
+The Functionize CLI is available for Windows, Linux, and macOS.

 Download the CLI installer here.